If you want to earn selling handmade items online, then, you got to learn how to sell craft effectively through different online selling platforms.

-By the way, when using specific social media site, make sure to tailor-fit your posts.
+By the way, when using a specific social media sites, make sure to tailor-fit your posts.
 While you can use the same posting across all your social media platforms, it would still be better to craft a post that is suitable for the site.
-Do take note also that your audience differ from one platform to another.
+Do take note also that your audience differs from one platform to another.
 So you have to consider that as well.
 A little tweak will do.

-In addition, you also need to take into consideration the tips we mentioned about how you can sell online.
-Remember, online selling is very competitive and the key to win it is to make sure you stand out and that you are searchable.
-With so many online references available, that’s really nothing t worry about.
+In addition, you also need to take into consideration the tips we mentioned how you can sell online.
+Remember, online selling is very competitive and the key to winning it is to make sure you stand out and that you are searchable.
+With so many online references available, that’s really nothing to worry about.